slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'What gets measured gets done.'*

 <!--
+> *'There’s no difference between a pessimist who says, ‘Oh, it’s hopeless, so don’t bother doing anything,’ and an optimist who says, ‘Don’t bother doing anything, it’s going to turn out fine any way.’
+Either way, nothing happens.' -- Yvon Chouinard*

+> *'Action may not always bring happiness, but there is no happiness without action.' -- Benjamin Disraeli, former British Prime Minister*

 - what's the next action >> if u dont know think what's the next project -- gtd guy
 - inspiration is for amateurs -- picasso??